-If it is elected to optimise proposed construction procedure by increasing input energy over and above that necessary, as detailed on the Drawings, to drive liners then a heavier liner is to be used to sustain the application of such increased driving energy.
-Any change to the nominated liner design is to be approved by the Administrator and no additional cost will be borne by the Principal as a consequence of this change to liner thickness.
+If it is elected to optimize proposed construction procedure by increasing input energy over and above that necessary to drive liners as detailed on the Standard Drawings, then a heavier liner is to be used to sustain the application of such increased driving energy.
+Any change to the nominated liner design to be approved by the Administrator and no additional cost will be borne by the Principal as a consequence of this change to liner thickness.